Cheap Train Tickets to BrightonGet the cheapest fares to Brighton with our split ticket search

 The fastest way to travel to Brighton from London is to depart from Gatwick Airport railway station.
 The journey takes less than half an hour.
 From Central London, you can take the train from London Victoria, which takes less than an hour.

 There are many attractions worth visiting in Brighton.
 The Royal Pavilion is a must-see, it used to be the seaside retreat for King George IV and is one of the most opulent buildings in the UK.
 Within the renovated stable block of the Royal Pavilion is the Brighton Museum & Art Gallery, it features an enthralling collection of 20th-century artworks and artefacts.
 The Royal Pavilion is located in the heart of Brighton's cultural quarter, near North Laine and a few minutes walk from the sea.
-The Royal Pavilion is a 15-minute walk from Brighton Railway Station.
+The Royal Pavilion is a 15-minute walk from Brighton station.